 How Long Do Veneers Last?

-No matter if it’s veneers, crowns, or dental implants, it is always a great question to ask how long will these smile restorations last?
-Like these other treatment options, many factors come into play when finalizing how long they will last.
 Usually, veneers should last around 10 years.
-While some dental providers give warranty for about 5 years, the typical use span of a veneer can range anywhere between five to 15 years.
+Some dental providers give warranty for about 5 years, but the typical use span of a veneer can range anywhere between five and 15 years.

-The material used by your cosmetic dentist is also another important factor in the longevity of your veneer.
-Composite veneers are only a temporary solution as they only last about one to two years before they start staining or chipping.
-On the other hand, porcelain veneers don’t stain and can last longer than composite veneers, but you have to be very careful as they can chip.
+The material used by your cosmetic dentist is also another factor in the longevity of your veneer.
+Composite veneers are only a temporary solution; they last only about one to two years before they start to stain or chip.

 If you are looking for an experienced veneer specialist, don’t hesitate to contact Dallas Dental Arts for a consultation.
-We’re located on 2100 Ross Ave, Suite 960 Dallas, Tx 75201.
+We’re located on 2100 Ross Avenue, Suite 960, Dallas TX 75201.